quinkennedy/Openframe-FrameController/README.md

 npm audit fix
 ```

-To start, stop and monitor the frame controller software install and activate the system service definition (of-framectrl.service) delivered as part of this repository executing the following commands:
+To start, stop and monitor the frame controller software we use a system service in the background.
+So you need to install and activate the system service definition (of-framectrl.service) delivered as part of this repository executing the following commands:
 ```
 sudo cp -p ~/Openframe-FrameController/scripts/of-framectrl.service /lib/systemd/system/
 sudo systemctl daemon-reload